Modular network for high-rate quantum conferencing: Results

-\textit{Secure quantum conferencing}.~-- Once $\gamma$ is received, the $i$th Bob heterodynes his local mode $B_{i}$ with random outcome $\beta_{i}$, which is one-to-one with an encoded amplitude $\alpha_{i}$ in the prepare and measure description.
-In this way the local mode $B_{j}$ of the $j$th Bob is mapped into a Gaussian state $\rho_{B_{j}|\gamma\beta_{i}}$ with CM $\mathbf{V}_{B_{j}|\gamma\beta_{i}}$~\cite{SupMAT} that can be computed using tools from Refs.~\cite{RMP,detec,detec2,Belldetection}.
-The following heterodyne detection of mode $B_{j}$ generates an outcome $\beta_{j}$ which is one-to-one with an encoded $\alpha_{j}$~\cite{Commute}.
-Thus, we can derive the mutual information $I(\beta_{i}:\beta_{j})$ shared by the two Bobs.
-Similarly, we may compute the Holevo information $\chi(\beta_{i}:E)$ between the $i$th Bob and an eavesdropper (Eve) performing a collective Gaussian attack~\cite{coll1,coll2,coll3,coll4} resulting in the observed thermal-loss channels~\cite{RMP}.
+Once $\gamma$ is received, the $i$th Bob heterodynes his local mode $B_{i}$ with random outcome $\beta_{i}$, which is one-to-one with an encoded amplitude $\alpha_{i}$ in the prepare and measure description.
+In this way the local mode $B_{j}$ of the $j$th Bob is mapped into a Gaussian state $\rho _{\mathbf{B}_{j}|\gamma\beta_{i}}$ with CM $\mathbf{V}_{\mathbf{B}_{j} |\gamma\beta_{i}}$ that can be computed using tools from Refs.~\cite{RMP,detec,detec2,Belldetection}.
+The subsequent heterodyne detection of mode $B_{j}$ generates an outcome $\beta_{j}$ which is one-to-one with an encoded $\alpha_{j}$.
+It is clear that the Bell detection at the relay and the local heterodyne meaurements of the various Bobs all commute, so that we may change their time order in the security analysis of the protocol.
+Thus, we can derive the mutual information $I(\beta_{i}:\beta_{j})$ between the two Bobs.
+Similarly, we may compute the Holevo information $\chi(\beta _{i}:\mathbf{E})$ between the $i$th Bob and an eavesdropper (Eve) performing a collective Gaussian attack~\cite{coll1,coll2,coll3} associated with the thermal-loss channels~\cite{RMP}.

-The expression $R=I(\beta_{i}:\beta_{j})-\chi(\beta_{i}:E)$, which is a function of all the parameters of the protocol, provides the asymptotic rate of secret key generation between any pair of users.
-This is a conferencing key which is shared among all Bobs, it can be optimized over the local parameter $\mu$, and will depend on the number of Bobs $N$ besides the channel parameters $\eta$ and $\bar{n}$.
+The expression $K=I(\beta_{i}:\beta_{j})-\chi(\beta_{i}:\mathbf{E})$, which is a function of all the parameters of the protocol, provides the asymptotic rate of secret key generation between any pair of users (see Supplementary Note 3).
+This is a conferencing key shared among all Bobs; it can be optimized over $\mu$, and will depend on the number of Bobs $N$ besides the channel parameters $\eta$ and $\bar{n}$.
 Assuming a standard optical fiber with attenuation of $0.2$dB per km, we can map the transmissivity into a fiber distance $d$, using $\eta:=10^{-0.02d}$.
-Therefore, we have a rate of the form $R(\mu,N,d,\bar{n})$ which can be suitably optimized over $\mu$ to give the maximal conferencing rate $R(N,d,\bar{n})$~\cite{muparameter}.
+Therefore, we have a rate of the form $K(\mu,N,d,\bar{n})$ which can be optimized over $\mu$ to give the maximal conferencing rate $K(N,d,\bar{n})$.
+The maximization over $\mu$ is required because for $N>2$ the maximum rate is not obtained in the limit $\mu\gg1$.